mateuszstompor/rhce-ex294-exam/questions/16. Roles/solution.md

 # 16. Roles - Solution

-1. Go to the `/home/automation/plays` folder and create a folder for roles
+1. Go to the `/home/automation/plays` and create a folder for roles
 ```
 mkdir roles
 ```
 If you configured ansible correctly while solving the first exercise role that you are going to create will be detected by playbook automatically

 2. Change CWD to newly created directory and initate skeleton for the role
 ```
 ansible-galaxy role init apache
 ```
-3. Open role's folder and remove all folders different than `tasks` and `meta`.
+3. Remove all folders different than `tasks` or `meta`
 4. Edit `tasks/main.yml` to look as follows
 ```yml
 ---